 Naruhodo: |

-Commentary: Once again it's probably another instance of oversight.
+Commentary: Once again this is probably another instance of oversight.
 In the final game we get the same observation Phoenix does when he is followed by Maya:

 Phoenix: